juicedata/juicefs/docs/en/deployment/juicefs_on_docker.md

   nginx
 ```

-By default, only the user who mounts the JuiceFS storage has the access permissions for the storage.
-When you need to map the JuiceFS storage to a Docker container, if you are not using the root identity to mount the JuiceFS storage, you need to turn on the FUSE `user_allow_other` first, and then re-mount the JuiceFS with `-o allow_other` option.
+By default, only the user who mounts the JuiceFS file system has access permissions.
+To make a file system mappable for docker containers created by others, you need to enable FUSE option `user_allow_other` first, and then re-mount the file system with option `-o allow_other`.

-> **Note**: JuiceFS storage mounted with root user identity or `sudo` will automatically add the `allow_other` option, no manual setting is required.
+> **Note**: JuiceFS file system mounted with root privilege has already enabled the `allow_other` option.
+Thus, you don't need to set it manually.

-### FUSE Setting
+### FUSE Settings

-By default, the `allow_other` option is only allowed to be used by the root user.
+By default, the `allow_other` option is only available for users with root privilege.
 In order to allow other users to use this mount option, the FUSE configuration file needs to be modified.

 ### Change the configuration file